boystrange/FairCheck/README.md

 ```

 Just like `B`, also `A` declares that `y` is used according to the session type
 `!end`.
-This process is claimed to be ill typed, which is expected since the
+This process is claimed to be ill typed because the `b`-labeled branch
-`b`-labeled branch of the label output form does not actually use `y`.
+of the label output form does not actually use `y`.

 ``` bash
 $ faircheck artifact/linearity_violation_A.pi